Campbell valley regional park

 You would be held accountable for your dog’s behavior.
 Make sure to collect all the garbage that your pets might create and keep the area clean.

 The perimeter trail can be used for cycling.
 Start your cycling tour from the entrances on 16th or 8th Avenue.
-From there, you can ride through 200th Street to Zero Avenue, along the US-Canada border.
+You can ride along the US-Canada border from 200th Street to Zero Avenue.

 There is a dense forest on the path.
-To get onto Halls Prairie Road, you will have to cycle westwards from Zero Avenue to 184th street.
+To get onto Halls Prairie Road, you must cycle westwards from Zero Avenue to 184th Street.

-You can also cycle or hike for a distance of 3.5 km on the Perimeter trail starting from 20th Avenue to the Lochiel schoolhouse on 204th Street.
+You can also cycle or hike for a distance of 3.1 km on the Perimeter trail from 20th Avenue to the Lochiel schoolhouse on 204th Street.

 You might come across joggers, horses, and hikers on your way.
-Please be careful because horses have a tendency to get startled easily, which might put their riders at risk.
+Please be careful because horses tend to get startled easily, which might put their riders at risk.

 Make sure to remain calm and let equestrians pass by peacefully.
 Bicycles are not to be ridden on the trails of the park.